BRAIN FACT: The Brain Does Not Like Chaos

 Bookmark and Share

 You have read this article brain awareness week / brain development with the title March 2010.
-You can bookmark this page URL http://slantedshanty.blogspot.com/2010/03/what-is-better-than-healthy-happy-smart.html.
+You can bookmark this page URL https://slantedshanty.blogspot.com/2010/03/what-is-better-than-healthy-happy-smart.html.
 Thanks!

 Prepare to Celebrate and Benefit! ~ Brain Awareness Week March 15-21